ansys/pyfluent/doc/source/api/core/solver/settings.rst

 Accessing solver settings
 -------------------------
-An appropriate call to ``launch_fluent`` returns an object (named ``solver`` in the following code snippet) whose interface directly exposes the :ref:`root<settings_root_section>` of the solver settings hierarchy.
+An appropriate call to ``launch_fluent`` returns an object (named ``solver`` in the following code snippets) whose interface directly exposes the :ref:`root<settings_root_section>` of the solver settings hierarchy.

 .. code-block::